mrpaulphan/idm250/README.md

 ### Grading Policy
 Grading is based upon attendance, class participation, homework assignments and progression in the medium.

-Students who are on their laptops or cellphones during class critiques will lose points on their own assignment.
+Students who are on their laptops or cellphones during class critiques will lose points on their own assignments.

 #### Homework Assignments
 - 1st late = -15%